What Are Prominent Ears?

 - Each patient’s surgery is tailored to address what makes the ears prominent in that individual – no two ears are exactly the same.

-- The procedure is performed as a day-case under general anaesthetic (for children/adolescents) in the operating theatre at The Avenue Hospital on a Tuesday morning.
+- The procedure is performed as a day-case under general anaesthetic for children and adolescents in the operating theatre at The Avenue Hospital on a Tuesday morning.

 - Incisions are made behind the ears, allowing the cartilage to be reshaped.
 Internal stitches (in the cartilage) reposition the ear